pr1mer-tech/waffle-grid/README.md

 ## Getting Started

-To get the waffle grid system in your web page, simply pste this code into the `head` of your document,
+To get the waffle grid system in your web page, simply paste this code into the `head` of your document,
 ```html
 <link rel="stylesheet" href="https://unpkg.com/waffle-grid/dist/waffle-grid.min.css">
 <!-- or -->